 - Provide technical expertise to assess damage to energy systems and assist with restoration and logistics

 During an incident requiring a coordinated Federal response, CESER activates the Energy Response Organization and/or the Cyber Crisis Action Team to manage response activities, including deployment of responders and sector engagement.
-A notice will post to this page when DOE’s Energy Response Organization is activated.

 Visit the pages below for information and updates related to specific response activities.